darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/manage-module-layouts.md

 Change order the groups are displayed in by clicking on the `<` and `>` buttons beside the group headers.

-Rename a preset using the text entry box at the top of the module list. `Right-click` to bring up a menu which can be used to copy, paste, select all, delete or insert an emoji)
+Rename a module group using the text entry box at the top of the module list. `Right-click` to bring up a menu which can be used to copy, paste, select all, delete or insert an emoji)

 Settings will be automatically saved when you exit the screen.
 Click `reset` to reset the settings to the start of your editing session.